There’s Power when a mama prays

 Every day, there was something.

-One day I decided to walk through my classroom, touching every desk, praying for the students who would sit at those desks, in a similar way that Mark Batterson describes in his book, The Circle Maker.
+One day I decided to walk through my classroom, touching every desk, praying for the students who would sit at those desks, in a similar way as Mark Batterson describes in his book, The Circle Maker.

 The first day I ever did it, that difficult class was great.
 I praised God for the break that day.
 Not just for myself but for the small percentage of students who wanted to learn without distraction.